Join Here | Log In

 Odd-chain fatty acids and diet: Setting the stage

-C15:0 is mainly found in full-fat dairy products, such as cheese, butter, cream, and whole milk.[ref]
+C15:0 is mainly found in full-fat dairy products like cheese, butter, cream, and whole milk.[ref]
 Decades ago, it was recommended to reduce saturated fat intake to reduce the risk of cardiovascular disease.
-As a result, full-fat dairy products were demonized and everyone switched to skim or 2% milk.
-Milk has about 1% of the fatty acids as C15:0, so switching to fat-free dairy reduces the C15:0 obtained from diet. [ref]
+As a result, full-fat dairy products were demonized, and everyone switched to skim or 2% milk.
+Milk has about 1% of the fatty acids as C15:0, so switching to fat-free dairy reduces the C15:0 obtained from the diet. [ref]

 We will come back to dietary changes that can increase C15:0 levels in just a bit…